Calvin-CS/csweb/readme.txt

         ->Triggers
-            specifies default trigger for build (on checkin to VCSroot) ->Parameters (specified here rather than in build.xml so that they don't get uploaded to GitHub)
+            specifies default trigger for build (on checkin to VCSroot) ->Parameters (specified here rather than in build.xml so that they don't get uploaded to GitHub) These specify the users and paths for the dev/prod deployments.
-            ${upload.credentials} (NB.
-Hirt built a bauser account on ba-1 and on cs-dev solely for the purpose of deploying files.)
-            ${upload.destination} (i.e., the development server, bauser@cs-dev:/srv/www/calvin.edu/csweb (needs to change))
+            I may need to create a second bauser@cs.calvin.edu key on teamcityba-1.

 Old Tool Notes